TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: TAP: Two-Stage Adaptive Personalization

 \subsection{Post-FL Knowledge Distillation}

-After FL training has been completed, we engage in knowledge distillation (KD)~\citep{gou2021knowledge}, whereby a teacher model seeks to distill knowledge to a student model via an auxiliary KL-divergence~\citep{kullback1951information} loss.
-Firstly, the final parameters $\widetilde{\mathbf{W}}_{[i]}$ that was returned from the server $S$ will be trained locally for $P$ mini-batch iterations, and will then be used as a teacher model for $\mathbf{X}_{[i]}$, who will then also train for $P$ iterations utilizing KD.
+After FL training has been completed, TAP entails a knowledge distillation (KD)~\citep{gou2021knowledge} phase, whereby a teacher model seeks to distill knowledge to a student model via an auxiliary KL-based~\citep{kullback1951information} loss.
+Unlike existing works \cite{chen2024feddat}, KD takes place \textit{after FL} as in a modality-task heterogeneous specific setup, \textit{transfer of shared knowledge must happen in a manner that does not reintroduce cross-task interference.} The main reason for the post-FL KD is that, after FL, the global model has stabilized, making it the most appropriate time to engage in KD and is motivated directly by the modality-task heterogeneous setting.
+In a homogeneous case, such considerations are not needed, as \textit{cross-modality, cross-task interference is not a consideration.} As a first step of the post-FL KD process, the final parameters $\widetilde{\mathbf{W}}_{[i]}$ that were returned from the server $S$ will be trained locally for $P$ mini-batch iterations, and will then be used as a teacher model for $\mathbf{X}_{[i]}$, who will then also train for $P$ iterations utilizing KD.
 The intuition is that $\widetilde{\mathbf{W}}_{[i]}$ now benefits from both the FL process (which captures generalized knowledge) and some specialization on local data, free from conflicts introduced by other clients' distributions.
-The FL-trained base may help learn generalizable representations present across all modalities and tasks, and this adaptability can be effectively distilled into the student model.
-Overall, the distillation loss can be defined as
+Unlike more aggressive operations such as replacement, post-FL KD enables transfer of beneficial knowledge while preserving each client’s personalized nature.
+We define the distillation loss for each $c_i$ as